computerguided/FCM/FCM/doc/Component.md

                      const FcmSttEvaluation& evaluationFunction)
 ```

 Before adding the new choice-point, check if it already exists.
-If the choice point exists, throw a runtime error, printing the choice-point name.
+If the choice point exists, a runtime error is thrown, printing the choice-point name.

 ```cpp
 if (choicePointTable.find(choicePointName) != choicePointTable.end())